-Although the Health Canada approved indication for bendamustine is in the first-line setting of CLL, PAG identified that there is potential for use in later lines of therapy, such as the relapsed or refractory setting.
+5.3 Although the Health Canada approved indication for bendamustine is in the first-line setting of CLL, PAG identified that there is potential for use in later lines of therapy, such as the relapsed or refractory setting.
 PAG noted that information on the use of bendamustine in other lines of therapy would be useful.
+The use of bendamustine in relapsed/refractory CLL has been previously reviewed by pCODR previously (in December 2012).

-5.3 Factors Related to Accessibility
+5.4 Factors Related to Accessibility